Do people of diminished intellectual capacity have the ability to be give consent within the confines of a sexual relationship? Asks Sarah O’Brien.

-The sexuality of intellectually inept people, is a subject that provides fodder for a difficult and uncomfortable discourse- a discourse between society and itself about a vulnerable demographic, whose community are often marginalised.
+The sexuality of people with a diminished intellectual capacity, is a subject that provides fodder for a difficult and uncomfortable discourse- a discourse between society and itself about a vulnerable demographic, whose community are often marginalized.
 On a primal level, illness of any kind is seen as weakness.
-The dysfunction of misfiring electrical impulses, coupled with a lack of knowledge about the complexity of mental illness, means that stigmatisation and fear are bred out of a disease that will eventually affect one in four people.
+Though the dysfunction of misfiring electrical impulses, coupled with a lack of knowledge about the complexity of mental illness, means that stigmatisation and fear are bred out of a disease that will eventually affect one in four people.

-Still though, there are varying degrees of mental disability and few would argue that a person suffering from something like depression, would lack the mental facilities needed to understand the nature of a sexual relationship and therefor give their informed consent.
+Still, there are varying degrees of mental disability and few would argue that a person suffering from something like depression, would lack the mental faculties needed to understand the nature of a sexual relationship and therefor give their informed consent.
 According to reachout.ie, giving consent includes both verbal and non-verbal cues.
 The website also stresses: ‘’having sexual activity with someone when they don’t know what’s going on is considered the same as rape under law.’’